JackHanke/msai349/project/README.md

 ## Modeling

 The `main.ipynb` file serves as our main training, validation, and testing file for our models.
 You can run this file after the inital setup.

+## Live Video Infernce

+Run `python3 video.py` to launch the live video application, where inferences can be found in the top left of the camera.